Feline veterinarians are practitioners that specialize in providing comprehensive health care for cats.

 According to the AVMA, the median professional income for companion animal exclusive veterinarians (before taxes) was $97,000 in 2009.
 Vets in companion animal predominant practice earned a similar median income of $91,000.
 Feline exclusive data was not available.
 Small animal vets fared the best of all new graduates, with an average compensation of $64,744 in their first year of practice.

-According to data from the BLS, the veterinary profession is set to expand much more quickly than the average rate for all careers—nearly 33% during the decade from 2008 to 2018.
+According to data from the BLS, the veterinary profession is set to expand much more quickly than the average rate for all careers—18% during the decade from 2018 to 2028.
 The extremely limited number of graduates from accredited veterinary programs should keep vets in high demand.

 The AVMA’s most recent employment survey (conducted in December 2010) found that there were 61,502 vets in private practice.
 Of that number, there were 41,381 vets in companion animal exclusive practices and an additional 5,966 in companion animal predominant practices.